 But past the filming, you go off and you shape this footage, and in the end it has to speak truth to them, and they have to say it's cool to put that stuff out in public.

-LEE: Another objection some have with the film are its moments of heightened stylization, especially when dealing with this working-class reality and genuine socio-economic issues.
+NOTEBOOK: Another objection some have with the film are its moments of heightened stylization, especially when dealing with this working-class reality and genuine socio-economic issues.
 When you bring in the supernatural elements and inflect that in the style, some people dismiss it as a kind of aesthetic voodoo that cheapens the film's content.

 PALMIERI: But we like the aesthetic voodoo!
 It's the heart of the film.
 And it's about acknowledging that no matter how dire the circumstances, things can still be beautiful.
 I think that's an important element to understanding that region.